-The decaying branches of a struggling relationship doesn’t easily sprout new growth after years of dormancy—pruning may be required.
+The decaying branches of a struggling relationship doesn’t easily sprout new growth following years of dormancy—pruning may be required.
 We can’t bury heads, deny the rot, and expect that a bright future awaits.
 A commitment to change must be made and skillful action taken.
-Changing habitual patterns of interaction demands time, effort and patience and perhaps also professional guidance.
-Because of the arduous work and sometimes stubborn reoccurring patterns, we easily rely on very subjective evaluations—how do I feel.
+Changing habitual patterns of interaction demands time, effort, patience and perhaps also professional guidance.
+Because of the arduous work and stubborn reoccurring patterns, we rely on subjective evaluations—how do I feel.
 Unfortunately, feelings can deceive.
 An abusive episode feels bad; the following apology feels good.
 But the pattern remains unchanged with extreme ups and downs.
 We must rely on more objective evidence to determine effectiveness; otherwise, we waste precious resources chasing idealistic garbage—unfulfilled hopes.

 Almost all change includes momentary slips—relapses.
 Old habits die hard; but with patience, we create a new normal.
 The slips decrease, and deeper intimacy is obtained.

 Embarking on new territory, shaking up the normal, spikes fears, lacing interaction with uncertainty, each back step challenges our resolve.
 Newness of action demands attention, fatiguing our mind.
 But this is the path.
-We can’t rely on a single sit-down discussion to dissolve learned emotions, alleviating the relationship pressures.
-Reprograming requires closely monitoring expressions and triggered emotions (mindfulness), following the comfortable patterns of explosion and name calling is mindless, requiring no thought, no repression—just letting the emotions flow at will.
-But when we embark on change—any change—we quickly discover the strain of remaining mindful.
-Our resolve crumbles under the demand, we relax the mind, explode and once again feel the impoverishment of an unfulfilling bond full of fear, anxiety and hate.
+We can’t rely on a discussion to dissolve learned emotions, alleviating the relationship pressures.
+Re-programming requires closely monitoring expressions and triggered emotions (mindfulness).
+Following comfortable patterns of explosion and name calling is mindless, requiring no thought, no repression—just letting the emotions flow at will.
+But when we embark on change—any change—we discover the strain of remaining mindful.
+Our resolve crumbles under the demand, we relax the mind, explode and once again feel the impoverishment of an unfulfilling bond, full of fear, anxiety and hate.
 The dreamy intentions of intimacy appear out of reach.
 We want it but not motivated (or skilled) enough to do the work.

 Are things changing?
 When attempts to change fail to provide noticeable rewards, we sour on the investment.
 Struggling with change isn’t a sign of weakness; it’s normal.
 The trajectories of life continue to roll; momentums fight adjustments.
 A little high-minded hope for something better cowers beneath the weight of habits.
 But there is hope; change is possible.